jonathandw743/bevy_input_prompts/README.md

 Plug in your input device and run `cargo run --example detection`.

 If there are any issues, for example a lot of `unknown.png` showing, or `ERROR bevy_asset::server: Path not found` being logged, open an issue.
-(Unfortunately I don't have every input device ever made.)
+(Unfortunately, I don't have every input device ever made.)

 If you want to add your own prompt pack or want to fix a mapping issue, open a pull request!